Colombia

 Prostitution is legal in Colombia for adults over 18 under the Constitutional Court's rulings.
 The Court has recognized sex work as a legitimate economic activity deserving of labor protections.
 Workers in registered establishments (zonas de tolerancia) have legal rights including health access and social protections.

 However, the regulatory framework is incomplete.
-While the Constitutional Court has established principles, comprehensive implementing legislation has been slow to develop.
+While the Constitutional Court has established principles, detailed implementing legislation has been slow to develop.
 Municipal governments regulate through zoning, designating tolerance zones where establishments may operate.

 Pimping, trafficking, and exploitation are illegal and carry significant penalties.
 Colombia has been working to distinguish between voluntary sex work and trafficking, with varying degrees of success.